 Discuss how to best represent supernumerary teeth, as a single disorder and then specify location?
 Or how do we properly model this?

-Clarify whether we should use the terms tooth and teeth interchangeably or if tooth should represent the singular and teeth the plural
+Clarify whether we should use the terms tooth and teeth interchangeably or if tooth should represent the singular and teeth the plural.

+Discuss whether the concept of Oral Tattoo should be added to SNOMED CT.

 Discuss utilizing a single source for review as the SIG is discussing modeling or concepts in general.
 It was proposed that we should use something like Cliniclue for that purpose.
 If members are aware of other possible sources, please advise the group so they can be reviewed prior to the meeting.
+Would the IHTSDO Workbench tool be a possibility to use?

 Review any additional terms that are advanced to the SIG from the IHTSDO.
 There should be some from the additional spreadsheet we began reviewing at the last meeting, but noted that it appeared we had already considered some to many of these.